Asset Pricing in Pre-trained Transformer: Empirical results

 \subsubsection{Encoder-only Transformer and SERT models}

-Some findings from Transformer models agree findings of the proposed SERT models and encoder-only Transformer benchmarks.
-The proposed SERT models show the absolute advantage according to the Sharpe ratio and Sortino ratio during the high fluctuation periods in the EW portfolio with a non-filter trading signal system.
-Model SERT5 is the best-performed model during the 2112 and 2212 periods, which outperforms the BHE benchmark in annualized return, Sharpe ratio and Sortino ratio during the pandemic.
+Some findings from Transformer models agree with the findings of the proposed SERT models and encoder-only Transformer benchmarks in the static transaction cost scenario.
+The proposed SERT models show the absolute advantage according to the Sharpe ratio and Sortino ratio during the high fluctuation periods in the equal-weighted portfolios with a non-filter trading signal system.
+Model SERT\_H4 is the best-performing model during the 2112 and 2212 periods, which outperforms the BHE benchmark in annualized return, Sharpe ratio and Sortino ratio during the pandemic.
 Furthermore, during the pandemic period of 2112, all proposed SERT models outperformed the encoder-only Transformer models and benchmark models concerning the Sharpe ratio and Sortino ratio.
-However, all models in the 2212 period have no better performance than BHE in the EW portfolio without a signal filter.
+However, all models in the 2212 period have no better performance than BHE in the equal-weighted portfolio without a signal filter.
 The softmax filter still removes the difference between models, but it makes all models slightly exceed the BHE benchmark performance in the first two periods in most cases.
 In period 2212, it increases the annualized returns for most models, but not the profit under the risks.
-Table~\ref{tab:invest_SERT_ewperform5321_ch3} shows the investment performance for the equal-weighted portfolios of the encoder-only Transformer models. \\
+Table~\ref{tab:invest_SERT_ewperform5321_ch3} shows the investment performance for the equal-weighted portfolios of the encoder-only Transformer models considering the static transaction cost (50bps). \\

-For VW portfolios, the annualized returns of all models are reduced in all periods.
+For the value-weighted portfolios, the annualized returns of all models are reduced in all periods.
 Most SERT models show the advantage during the pandemic period according to the Sortino ratio.
-Model SERT2 surpasses all alternatives during the period of ‘2112’ and ‘2212’ which gains the highest returns under the downside risks.
+Model SERT\_H1 outperforms all alternatives during the periods ‘2112’ and ‘2212’, achieving the highest returns under downside risk.
 The softmax signal filter moderates the difference between models as well.
-Similar to the function of the softmax filter in pretrained Transformer models, the filter adjusts the weight distribution bias.
-Under the condition of a softmax filter, SERT2 becomes the model with the highest Sortino ratio, which is better than BHV.
-It also makes SERT1 the best-performing model in Period 2112 and Period 2212 if we only consider the Sortino ratio.
-SERT1 is also better than the BHV benchmark too.
-Table~\ref{tab:invest_SERT_vwperform5322_ch3} shows the investment performance for the value-weighed portfolios of encoder-only Transformer models.
+Similar to the function of the softmax filter in pre-trained Transformer models, the filter adjusts the weight distribution bias.
+With a softmax filter, SERT\_H1 becomes the model with the highest Sortino ratio, which is better than BHV.
+It also makes SERT\_LNF the best-performing model in Period 2112 and Period 2212 if only considering the Sortino ratio.
+SERT\_LNF is also better than the BHV benchmark.
+Table~\ref{tab:invest_SERT_vwperform5322_ch3} shows the investment performance for the value-weighed portfolios of encoder-only Transformer models. \\